• Skip to primary navigation

 • Alternatively, make this creamy potato soup with cooked chicken, rotisserie chicken, or leftover ham.

-• Alternatively, you can use turkey broth or stock (if you have the turkey carcass and are willing to make your own).
+Stock: You can use Turkey Broth or stock (if you have the turkey carcass and are willing to make your own).

 • Prepare the ingredients: Chop the vegetables, chop the bacon and potatoes, and shred or chop the turkey.
 Keep them separated.